MikhailPrizba/wireguard-ui/README.md

 sudo ./install.sh
 ```

 The script installs the `wireguard` and `firejail` packages, creates the `novpn` group and adds your user to it, configures an IP rule for that group, and allows root GUI applications via `xhost` for both X11 and Wayland sessions.
 When run during package installation and no non-root user is detected, user-specific steps are skipped automatically.
-The installer also invokes `patch_desktop_exec.sh` which removes any `sudo` or `pkexec` prefixes from the program's `.desktop` file so the GUI starts as your normal user.
+The installer also invokes `patch_desktop_exec.sh`, which strips any `sudo`/`pkexec` wrapper and related environment assignments from the program's `.desktop` entry so the GUI starts as your normal user.

 When installing the Debian package built with `build_deb.sh`, this setup script
 is executed automatically so no additional steps are required.